marcusoftnet/marcusoftnet.github.io/_posts/2012-09-19-applying-switch-framework-to-meetings.md

 Shu Ha Ri the reasoning about how you learn new techniques in martial arts.

-**Shu** means Obey the rules - do exactly what the sensei tells you.
+**Shu** means Obey the rules - do exactly what the sansei tells you.
 Do it over and over again until it's second nature.
 This is what Script the critical moves is all about.

 **Ha** means roughly Break the rules.
 Try something new that you haven't done before.
 But do that taking a stance in the basic rules you know.